mircealungu/mircea/drafts/wbse.md

 }
 ```

 The problem with this code is that it is not maintainable.
 It might work for today, but when new user agents appear, it will be stuck in the past.
 Compare this with packages, like in `npm`.
-There, one depending on a package, one gets for free updates.
+There, one depending on a package, one gets for free updates. ([Elsewhere](../notes/Npm-vs-StackOverflow-vs-ChatGPT.md) I elaborate a bit more the comparison from this section on GenAI and npm and also StackOverflow).

 The defenders of no-more-programming-needed would probably argue that a new version of the LLM would generate an updated version of this function.
 However, until the LLM finds sufficient examples of the new code to learn the new pattern, the application that uses it will be broken.
 Compare this with the alternative:
 - the maintainer of the little `isMobile` package finds out that there's a new user agent, updates the regex, pushes an update